STNM Board of Directors (2026-2027)

 BOARD PRESIDENT

-Dusty has been actively involved with STNM through ABQ Storycrafting and Duke City Story Slam (DCSS) since summer 2023.
-Dusty joined the board as an at-large board member in 2024.
+As Board President 2025-26 and At-large board member (2024-25), Dusty has supported all of STNM’s diverse programs and is newly interested in expanding our youth storytelling outreach.
+Dusty coordinates ABQ Storycrafting and has been a regular contributor to Duke City Story Slam (DCSS) since 2023.
 He is a professional animator and filmmaker.
-Dusty has supported STNM/DCSS programmatically and provided film opportunities to publish stories told by STNM members on our You Tube channel and on public access television station 519.
-He is excited about stepping into the role of Board President.
+Dusty has provided film opportunities to publish stories told by STNM storytellers on our You Tube channel and on public access television station 519.
+He is excited to continue in the role of Board President."

 Sarah malone- cedar crest